silmarasilva/silmarasilva/README.md

 ##

-- I’m currently working on an SRE/Devops Team.
+- At the moment, I'm interested in learning Python/Go and developing small projects that encompass other technologies.
-- I'm very curious and on my free time I like to exploring the world.
+- I'm very curious and on my free time you will find me exploring the world.

 **Stack & Skills:**
 - Terraform • Docker • Kubernetes • AWS • GCP • ShellScript • Go • Python • APIRest